Be ready for sex whenever you're in the mood

 Currently, the FDA has approved the following oral medications as treatments for ED:

 • Tadalafil.
-The active ingredient in Cialis®, tadalafil is a longer-lasting medication that’s known as the “weekend pill” due to its ability to provide relief from ED for up to 36 hours per dose.
+The active ingredient in Cialis®, tadalafil, is a longer-lasting medication known as the “weekend pill” because it can provide relief from ED for up to 36 hours per dose.

 • Avanafil.
-The active ingredient in Stendra®, avanafil is a second-generation medication that’s fast-acting and is less likely to cause some side effects.
+The active ingredient in Stendra®, avanafil, is a fast-acting second-generation medication that is less likely to cause some side effects.

-These medications, which are referred to as PDE5 inhibitors, work by increasing blood flow to your penis, making it easier to get and stay hard when you’re in the mood for sex.
+These medications, which are referred to as PDE5 inhibitors, work by widening blood vessels and increasing blood flow to your penis, making it easier to get and stay hard when you’re in the mood for sex.

-We offer several oral erectile dysfunction medications online — including Hims hard mints, which make taking ED medication even more convenient — following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate for you.
+We offer access to several oral erectile dysfunction medications online — including chewable ED medication, which makes taking ED medication even more convenient — following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate for you.

 Habits & Lifestyle Changes

-An estimated 30 million men in the US are affected by ED.
-If you’re one of them, making some simple, small changes to your lifestyle and habits can help to improve your erections and sexual health.
+An estimated 30 to 50 million men in the United States live with ED.
+If you’re one of them, making some simple, small changes to your lifestyle and habits can improve your erections and sexual health.

 Try to:

-It’s totally normal to want a bigger penis, harder erections and better sexual performance.
-While ExtenZe makes some lofty claims about its ability to provide these, there’s no scientific evidence that it actually delivers.
+While ExtenZe makes some lofty claims about its ability to provide these, there’s no scientific evidence it delivers.

 If you’re thinking about trying ExtenZe or a similar male enhancement supplement, make sure to keep the following in mind: